cometbft/cometbft/docs/architecture/adr-100-data-companion-push-api.md

 6. The API _must_ be opt-in.
 When off or not in use, it _should_ have no impact on system performance.

-7. It _must_ not cause back-pressure into consensus.
+7. It _must_ not slow down consensus operations without halting the node.

 8. It _must_ not cause unbounded memory growth.